-A step-by-step guide to hosting a static website on Google Cloud Storage for better performance at lower cost.
+A step-by-step guide to hosting a static website on Google Cloud Storage for better performance at a lower cost.

 Why Google Cloud Storage?